Ninja-Spotted/Portefolio/rust/readme.md

 #### Setup and Installation
 To get started with Rust, the first thing you should do is to go to the [official website](https://www.rust-lang.org/) and head to the “Getting Started” page.
 Here you can choose to install Rust through the tool called Rustup, which is supported on various systems and arquitectures, but for our convenience it will only show the version recommended for your system.
 During the installation it will advise to install the Visual C++ prerequisites on Windows from the link provided.
 Follow the instructions and continue with the installation.
-There is another prompt to see if the user wants to change directory of installation but it’s recommended to use the default settings.
+There is *__another prompt!!!!!!!!!!!!!__* to see if the user wants to change directory of installation but it’s recommended to use the default settings.
 After this step, Rust is installed on the system.
 To confirm this, just write in the console "rustc --version" and check if a prompt gets launched.

     C:\Users\Francisco>rustc --version
     rustc 1.59.0 (9d1b2106e 2022-02-23)

 If the output was different, you may need to restart the shell for the changes to occur.
 It is also advisable to install a IDE like [Visual Studio Code](https://code.visualstudio.com/) or [VSCodium](https://vscodium.com/) where you can install extensions for many languages and helps with code completion and highlights, but you can use a text editor like [Notepad++](https://notepad-plus-plus.org/downloads/), or the default on your system.
 For reference, in this guide we will be using Visual Studio Code, but VSCodium should have the same instructions.